DUKE GEOLOGICAL LABORATORY

 Mega-Construction Projects in New York City

-Dr. Merguerian presented an animated lecture at the annual dinner of the Stamford Mineralogical Society - animated by people exiting hastily from the onset.
+Taking his show on the road, Dr. Merguerian presented an animated lecture at the annual dinner of the Stamford Mineralogical Society - animated by people exiting hastily from the onset.
 His talk described new tunneling contracts in the City of New York including elements of the Third NYC Water Tunnel, the Second Avenue Subway, the East Side Access project, and the #7 Line Extension.
 He discussed new discoveries in deep tunnels that have changed our views of the geology of New York City and show examples of minerals found during mapping of the Queens Tunnel.
 In the past decade, Merguerian's research has strayed to include geologic mapping and analysis of tunnels bored by tunnel boring machines (TBMs).
 This work has verified geological relationships established by surface mapping and has provided new insights into the relationships between TBM penetration rates, geological structure, and rock type in the New York City area.
 Geotechnical research, along with engineering, have evolved efficient methods in constructing water, utility, and transportation tunnels in urban areas.

 22 April 2006